-Notice is hereby given that the Annual Meeting of Stockholders of Luna Innovations Incorporated (the "Company") will be held at the Roanoke Higher Education Center, 108 N. Jefferson Street, Roanoke, Virginia 24016 on Tuesday, May 21, 2013, at 9:00 a.m.
+Notice is hereby given that the Annual Meeting of Stockholders of Luna Innovations Incorporated (the "Company") will be held at the Roanoke Higher Education Center, 108 N. Jefferson Street, Roanoke, Virginia 24016 on Tuesday, May 20, 2014, at 9:00 a.m.
 EDT for the following purposes:

-- 1. To elect the Board's two nominees named herein to serve as Class I members of the Company's board of directors to hold office until the 2016 annual meeting of stockholders. - 2.
+- 1. To elect the board's three nominees named herein to serve as Class II members of the Company's board of directors to hold office until the 2017 annual meeting of stockholders. - 2.
 To approve, on an advisory basis, the compensation of the Company's named executive officers, as disclosed in this proxy statement. - 3.
-To indicate, on an advisory basis, the preferred frequency of stockholder advisory votes on the compensation of the Company's named executive officers. - 4.
-To ratify the appointment, by the audit committee of the Company's board of directors, of Grant Thornton LLP as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2013. - 5.
+To ratify the appointment, by the Audit Committee of the Company's board of directors, of Grant Thornton LLP as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2014. - 4.
 To transact any other business that is properly brought before the meeting or any adjournment or postponement thereof.